 This structure is important: D-4-6 holders cannot independently work in Korea outside the scope of their training curriculum.
 Unauthorized work is a status violation.

-One of the most valuable features of D-4-6 is its formal pathway to E-7 (Specialty Occupation) employment.
+One of the most valuable features of D-4-6 is its formal pathway to (Specialty Occupation) employment.
 Trainees who complete a 20-month-or-longer D-4-6 program and obtain a recognized domestic qualification certificate (국내 공인 자격증) are eligible to apply for E-7 status.

 The practical pathway: